Nilpotent completions of groups, Grothendieck pairs, and four problems of Baumslag: Applications

 By way of contrast, we also note that the lattice $\G$ described in \S 8.2 is {\em good} in the sense of Serre; i.e. for each $n\geq 0$ and for every finite $\G$-module $M$, the homomorphism of cohomology groups

 induced by the natural map $\G\rightarrow \widehat{\G}$ is an isomorphism between the cohomology of $\G$ and the continuous cohomology of $\widehat{\G}$.
-Note that goodness deals with the profinite completion and not the pro-p completions.

-Goodness of the group $\G$ above follows from \cite{GJZ} since $\Gamma$ is a subgroup of finite index in a Bianchi group.
+(Note that goodness deals with the profinite completion and not the pro-$p$ completions.)
+The goodness of $\G$ follows from \cite{GJZ} since $\Gamma$ is a subgroup of finite index in a Bianchi group.

-Theorem \ref{t:general} can be usefully applied to cases where $F$ is not free; for example, $F$ might be a non-abelian surface group or more generally non-abelian limit group.
-That these satisfy the condition on the first $L^2$ Betti number can be seen in Example 7.2 for surface groups and \cite{BK} for limit groups.
+Theorem \ref{t:general} can be usefully applied to cases where $F$ is not free; for example, $F$ might be a non-abelian surface group or, more generally, a non-abelian limit group.
+That these satisfy the condition on the first $L^2$-Betti number can be seen in Example 7.2 for surface groups and \cite{BK} for limit groups.
 This leads to an analogue of Theorem 7.1 for {\em paralimit} groups.